 Swivel the front seat around to face the settee.
-(Note that on the driver's side you may have to lower the handbrake first).
+(Note that on the driver's side you may have to lower the handbrake first, see page 4-2).
 Fit the infill cushion at the end of the settee by inserting the board under the end of the base cushion.
 Adjust the fore and aft position of the front seat to meet the infill cushion.
 Remove the settee backrest cushion to create the maximum width bed, if required.